 This FAQ provides guidance regarding the possible resumption of in‑person school board director meetings and the intersection of the Healthy Washington – Roadmap to Recovery plan, applicable state guidance, and the Open Public Meetings Act (OPMA).
+This FAQ was updated March 2021 to reflect Phase 3.

 Before holding an in-person meeting, please review all 16 General Requirements and evaluate the availability of meeting venues that allow for implementation of the applicable safety requirements.
 Work with your legal counsel, health and safety advisors, facility staff, and others to determine: